Don't Soak Your Wood. This Myth Is Busted.

 One more reason not to soak: Not all smoke is the same.
 The best tasting smoke is practically invisible, thin, and pale blue.
 Blue smoke is better than white, gray, or black, by far.
 Blue smoke needs dry wood and a hot fire.
 Click here to read more about wood and smoke.

 Some people have problems with chips catching on fire when they throw them on the coals.
 To prevent this and improve smoke quality, try making a smoke packet by wrapping the wood in foil and poking holes in the foil.
 Or switch to chunks.
 You may have to experiment with the number of holes.

 Planking: An exception to the rule, sort of

 Plank cooking is a method of cooking food on top of a wooden plank.
 The technique calls for soaking the plank in water.
 The theory is that by soaking we prevent the plank from bursting into flame and the steam created on the top surface under the meat helps with cooking.
-Alas, not much water soaks into the plank, but if you don't soak it, you'll have a bonfire with your dinner the star of the show.
+Alas, not much water soaks into the plank, and not much steam hits the food, but if you don't soak it, you'll have a bonfire with your dinner the star of the show.
 Click here for more on planking.

 | Homepage | Table of Contents | About Us | Pitmaster Club | Newsletter |

 | Tips & Techniques | Recipes | Equipment Reviews | BBQ Culture & History | Weights, Measures, Conversions |